NotDaniHere/opvp-assistant/README.md

 # OptiPvP Discord Bot

-A discord bot that assits you on the server.
+A discord bot that assists you on the server.
 Can be containerized (docker).
 Image is located at notdanihere/firstimage.
 This bot also uses an external JSON file for the text commands, to unclog the file of unnecesarrily long details.
 Use this as a bot for learning python, pycord, json, docker etc.